observablehq/parser/README.md

 <a href="#cell_body" name="cell_body">#</a> <i>cell</i>.<b>body</b>

-The body of the cell; null for an empty cell; an ImportDeclaration for an import cell; otherwise a BlockStatement or an expression node.
+The body of the cell: null for an empty cell; an ImportDeclaration for an import cell; otherwise a BlockStatement or an expression node.
 For example, a block cell:

 ```js
 {